andymikulski/andymikulski.github.io/dev/_posts/projects/2017-6-02-legends-vr.md

 ### About the Prototype

 The prototype is built using Unity and the [Virtual Reality Toolkit](https://vrtoolkit.readme.io/).
-The neat thing is the ability to target multiple devices from Vives to Daydreams, and many of the VRTK components can build on eachother quite well.
+The neat thing is the ability to target multiple devices from Vives to Daydreams, and many of the VRTK components can build on each other quite well.

 For the temple layout, the [Legends Wikia](http://legends.wikia.com) offered an immense amount of material to research through.
 From temple layouts to individual rooms, it has been indispensable in finding "first hand" information while rebuilding the layout.